 - Online request at www.irs.gov/transcript for a PDF file.
 Available the same day.

 - Phone request from Internal Revenue Service at 1-800-908-9946.
 Takes 5 – 10 days.

 - IRS2Go Mobile App at www.irs.gov .
 Takes 5 – 10 days.

 Georgia State’s Federal School code for the FAFSA is 001574.

 The FAFSA can be completed online or on paper.
 Although the online FAFSA is the preferred method, a student can request up to three paper FAFSAs by calling the Federal Student Aid Information Center toll-free at 1-800-4-FED-AID (1-800-433-3243).

-You may need to provide additional information if requested.
 Some students will be required to complete the process of verification.
-Verification is the process in which OSFA must verify that the information on the FAFSA is accurate.
+Verification is the process in which the Financial Aid Office must verify that the information on the FAFSA is accurate.
 If you are selected for Verification, you must complete the Verification process before any awards will be finalized.
 Our office will contact you about submitting additional required documents.
-OSFA will submit any and all changes required as a result of Verification.
+Our office will submit any and all changes required as a result of Verification.

 The FAFSA is required each year when applying for need- based funds.
 The following list is a guide for completing the FAFSA.
 By adhering to these suggestions, students, and parents will prevent unnecessary delays.
 Accurate reporting and attention to detail are key elements in completing your application.

-- To complete the FAFSA on the Web both the parent and the student must obtain a Personal Identification Number (PIN).
-Visit www.pin.ed.gov for information about obtaining and using a PIN.
-Securing a PIN before filling out the FAFSA will greatly expedite the process.
+- To complete the FAFSA on the web both the parent and the student must obtain a FSA ID.
+Visit https://studentaid.ed.gov for information about obtaining and using a FSA ID.
+Securing a FSA ID before filling out the FAFSA will greatly expedite the process.

 - Be sure to include the federal school code for Georgia State University (001574) on the FAFSA.